jatinwatts007/narrative-csv-upload-frontend/README.md

 -- Note: Make sure backend code is up and running (https://github.com/jatinwatts007/narrative-csv-upload-backend.git) \
 -- Download Docker Desktop and configure\
 -- open terminal and go to project path\
+-- Make sure docker daemon is running (Open docker desktop and sign in)\
 -- Run docker-compose build (if see unauthorized error.
 Run "docker login" cmd on terminal and provide username/email and password and build again)\
 -- Run docker-compose up